ebuyakin/maichat/docs/dev-notes.md

 - link topic to model (set combo: topic+model+search settings) [x]
 - Topic editor redesign (layout, navigation) [x]
 - Stats overlay: model stat in addition to daily stat, median response time by date / by model [x]
-- file picker - no customization allowed. - tutorial notes about clipboarding
+- file picker - no customization allowed. - tutorial notes about clipboarding [x]
 - inherited system message and settings for children topics. [-]
 - clearing debug code. local storage [x]
 - filtering by messages with attachments [x]
-- delete messages and attachments! []
+- delete messages and attachments! [x]
 - using localStorage for debugging. - effective, but bad idea
 - parallel usage in several tabs - tutorial

-For Tutorial:
+For Tutorial: [xj]
 - tutorial about web search .
 - also tutorial about working with images - not aiming to upload large files etc... only for snapshots.
+- delete command
 - new keys Ctrl-Shift-s - view links overlay in view mode - add to Tutorial/F1
 - new keys lN - for the link opening (in new tab) - add to Tutorial/F1
 - new keys Ctrl-Shift-o - open image overlay in input mode - add to Tutorial/F1